Anthropology and Sociology dissolved at UWA as nationwide job losses continue - Honi Soit

 Dr Peden said that the Social Sciences proposal “pre-empts decisions by Academic Board and the University Senate, and rests on misleading information that seriously calls into question university management’s commitment to genuine consultation.”

-Eight positions of the existing nine in the Anthropology and Sociology discipline group will be cut, meaning that it will no longer be possible to study this area in Western Australia.
+All eight positions in the Anthropology and Sociology discipline group will be cut, meaning that the ability to study this area in Western Australia will be greatly impoverished.

 A University spokesperson cited “continuing low enrolments” and an expansion into other society and culture majors as justification for discontinuing the major.